cmupress.th@gmail.com

 Markus, H. R., & Kitayama, S. (1991).
 Culture and the self: Implications for cognition, emotion, and motivation.
 Psychological Review, 98(2), 224-253. https://doi.org/10.1037/0033-295X.98.2.224

 Milyavskaya, M., Saffran, M., Hope, N., & Koestner, R. (2018).
-Fear of missing out: prevalence, dynamics, and consequences of experiencing FOMO.
+Fear of missing out: Prevalence, dynamics, and consequences of experiencing FOMO.
 Motivation and Emotion, 42(5), 725-737. https://doi.org/10.1007/s11031-018-9683-5

 Norvilitis, J. M., & Reid, H. M. (2012).
-Predictors of academic and social success and psychological well-being in college students.
-Education Research International, 2012, 272030. https://doi.org/10.1155/2012/272030
+Predictors of academic and social success and psychological wellbeing in college students.
+Education Research International, 2012, Article 272030. https://doi.org/10.1155/2012/272030

 Paradnikė, K., & Bandzevičienė, R. (2015).
-Autonomy as a personal resource for students occupational well-being.
+Autonomy as a personal resource for students occupational Wellbeing.
 International Journal of Psychology: A Biopsychosocial Approach / Tarptautinis psichilogijos žurnalas: Biopsichosocialinis požiūris, 17, 97-115. https://doi.org/10.7220/2345-024X.17.6

 Park, J., Kitayama, S., Karasawa, M., Curhan, K., Markus, H. R., Kawakami, N., Miyamoto, Y., Love, G. D., Coe, C. L., & Ryff, C. D. (2013).
 Clarifying the links between social support and health: Culture, stress, and neuroticism matter.
-Journal of Health Psychology, 18(2), 226-235. https://doi.org/10.1177/1359105312439731
+Journal of Health Psychology, 18(2), 226-235. https://doi.org/10.1177/ 1359105312439731

 Priesack, A., & Alcock, J. (2015).
-Well-being and self-efficacy in a sample of undergraduate nurse students: A small survey study.
-Nurse Education Today, 35(5), e16-e20. https://doi.org/https://doi.org/10.1016/j.nedt.2015.01.022
+Wellbeing and self-efficacy in a sample of undergraduate nurse students: A small survey study.
+Nurse Education Today, 35(5), e16-e20. https://doi.org/10.1016/j.nedt.2015.01.022

 Przybylski, A. K., Murayama, K., DeHaan, C. R., & Gladwell, V. (2013).
 Motivational, emotional, and behavioral correlates of fear of missing out.
-Computers in Human Behavior, 29(4), 1841-1848. https://doi.org/https://doi.org/10.1016/j.chb.2013.02.014
+Computers in Human Behavior, 29(4), 1841-1848. https://doi.org/10.1016/j.chb.2013.02.014

 Renk, K., & Smith, T. (2007).
 Predictors of academic-related stress in college students: An examination of coping, social support, parenting, and anxiety.
-NASPA journal, 44(3), 405-431. https://doi.org/10.2202/1949-6605.1829
+NASPA Journal, 44(3), 405-431. https://doi.org/10.2202/1949-6605.1829

 Roberts, J. A., & David, M. E. (2019).
-The social media party: Fear of missing out (fomo), social media intensity, connection, and well-being.
-International Journal of Human-Computer Interaction, 36(4), 386 – 392. https://doi.org/10.1080/10447318.2019.1646517
+The social media party: Fear of missing out (fomo), social media intensity, connection, and Wellbeing.
+International Journal of Human-Computer Interaction, 36(4), 386–392. https://doi.org/10.1080/10447318.2019.1646517

 Roth, G., Assor, A., Kanat-Maymon, Y., & Kaplan, H. (2007).
 Autonomous motivation for teaching: How self-determined teaching may lead to self-determined learning.
-Journal of Educational Psychology, 99(4), 761-774. https://doi.org/10.1037/0022-0663.99.4.761
+Journal of Educational Psychology, 99(4), 761-774. https://doi.org/ 10.1037/0022-0663.99.4.761

 Ryan, R. M., & Deci, E. L. (2000).
-Self-determination theory and the facilitation of intrinsic motivation, social development, and well-being.
+Self-determination theory and the facilitation of intrinsic motivation, social development, and Wellbeing.
 American Psychologist, 55(1), 68-78. https://doi.org/10.1037/0003-066X.55.1.68

 Ryan, R. M., & Deci, E. L. (2006).
 Self-regulation and the problem of human autonomy: Does psychology need choice, self-determination, and will?
 Journal of Personality, 74(6), 1557-1585. https://doi.org/10.1111/j.1467-6494.2006.00420.x

 Ryff, C. D., & Singer, B. H. (2008).
-Know thyself and become what you are: A eudaimonic approach to psychological well-being.
+Know thyself and become what you are: A eudaimonic approach to psychological wellbeing.
 Journal of Happiness Studies, 9(1), 13-39. https://doi.org/10.1007/s10902-006-9019-0

 Santini, Z. I., Koyanagi, A., Tyrovolas, S., Mason, C., & Haro, J. M. (2015).
 The association between social relationships and depression: A systematic review.
-Journal of Affective Disorders, 175, 53-65. https://doi.org/10.1016/j.jad.2014.12.049
+Journal of Affective Disorders, 175, 53-65. https://doi.org/10.1016/j.jad.
+2014.12.049

 Shwalb, D. W., & Hossain, Z. (2017).
 Introduction.
-In D. W. Shwalb, & Z. Hossain (Eds.), Grandparents in cultural context (pp. 3–13).
-New York, NY: Routledge
+In D. W. Shwalb & Z. Hossain (Eds.), Grandparents in cultural context (pp. 3–13).
+Routledge.

 Siedlecki, K. L., Salthouse, T. A., Oishi, S., & Jeswani, S. (2014).
-The Relationship between social support and subjective well-being across age.
+The relationship between social support and subjective Wellbeing across age.
 Social Indicators Research, 117(2), 561-576. https://doi.org/10.1007/s11205-013-0361-4

 Stallman, H. M. (2010).
 Psychological distress in university students: A comparison with general population data.
 Australian Psychologist, 45(4), 249-257. https://doi.org/10.1080/00050067.2010.482109

 Wang, C., Pan, R., Wan, X., Tan, Y., Xu, L., Ho, C. S., & Ho, R. C. (2020).
 Immediate psychological responses and associated factors during the initial stage of the 2019 Coronavirus Disease (COVID-19) epidemic among the general population in China.
-International Journal of Environmental Research and Public Health, 17(5). https://doi.org/10.3390/ijerph17051729
+International Journal of Environmental Research and Public Health, 17(5), Article 1729. https://doi.org/10.3390/ijerph17051729

 Wegmann, E., Oberst, U., Stodt, B., & Brand, M. (2017).
 Online-specific fear of missing out and internet-use expectancies contribute to symptoms of internet-communication disorder.
-Addictive Behaviors Reports, 5, 33-42. https://doi.org/https://doi.org/10.1016/j.abrep.2017.04.001
+Addictive Behaviors Reports, 5, 33-42. https://doi.org/10.1016/j.abrep.2017.04.001

 Weinstein, N., Deci, E. L., & Ryan, R. M. (2011).
 Motivational determinants of integrating positive and negative past identities.
 Journal of Personality and Social Psychology, 100(3), 527-544. https://doi.org/10.1037/a0022150

 Weinstein, N., Przybylski, A. K., & Ryan, R. M. (2012).
 The index of autonomous functioning: Development of a scale of human autonomy.
-Journal of Research in Personality, 46(4), 397-413. https://doi.org/https://doi.org/10.1016/j.jrp.2012.03.007
+Journal of Research in Personality, 46(4), 397-413. https://doi.org/10.1016/j.jrp.2012.03.007

 World Health Organization.
-(2023).
-Suicide. https://www.who.int/news-room/fact-sheets/detail/suicide.
+(2024).
+Suicide. https://www.who.int/news-room/fact-4sheets/detail/suicide

 Xiang, Z., Tan, S., Kang, Q., Zhang, B., & Zhu, L. (2019).
-Longitudinal effects of examination stress on psychological well-being and a possible mediating role of self-esteem in Chinese high school students.
+Longitudinal effects of examination stress on psychological wellbeing and a possible mediating role of self-esteem in Chinese high school students.
 Journal of Happiness Studies, 20(1), 283-305. https://doi.org/10.1007/s10902-017-9948-9

 Zimet, G. D., Dahlem, N. W., Zimet, S. G., & Farley, G. K. (1988).
 The Multidimensional scale of perceived social support.
 Journal of Personality Assessment, 52(1), 30-41. https://doi.org/10.1207/s15327752jpa5201_2

-Samuel Ling Deren & Wu Shin Ling*
+Samuel Ling Deren and Wu Shin Ling*

-Corresponding author.
-E-mail: shinling_wu@hotmail.com
+* Corresponding author.
+Email: shinling_wu@hotmail.com